petroneris/introtelecom/README.md

 - Lombok - java library that eliminates boilerplate code
 - Slf4j-with-Logback library for logging

-A standard Java servlet container (Tomcat) is used as a server platform.
+A standard Java servlet container (Tomcat) is used as a server platform, as part of the Spring Boot package.

 Maven is used as the build system.

 The code is Java8 – compliant.

-A short description of coding technologies used in application design, application rules, configuration and design details are presented in [documentation](docs/introtelecom.pdf).
+A short description of coding technologies used in application design, application rules, configuration and design details are presented in [documentation](docs/introtelecom_text.pdf).

 Prior to starting the application you need to create and populate PostgreSQL database “intro_telecom” as described in the code and documentation.

 Once you have started the app, you can reach it on localhost like so:

 `http://localhost:8080/swagger-ui/index.html`

 Several types of tests are used in this app: